dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 3. Which verses are most different, and in what way?
 4. What is the rule to determine which verse comes next?

-These questions reflect core concepts of the problem, yet none of their answers are apparent in this solution.
+<b>These questions reflect core concepts of the problem</b>, yet none of their answers are apparent in this solution.
 The number of variants, the difference between the variants, and the algorithm for looping are distressingly obscure.
 This code does not reflect its domain, and therefore you can infer that it was difficult to write and will be a challenge to change.

 ### 1.1.2.
 Speculatively General